Dark-Violet/Dark-Violet-Editor/README.md

 Install the latest version of Python from [python.org](https://www.python.org/downloads/).

-Install poppler and add it to path (you can get ir from here: https://github.com/oschwartz10612/poppler-windows/releases/)
+Install poppler and add it to path (you can get it from here: https://github.com/oschwartz10612/poppler-windows/releases/)

 Run the following commands once Python is installed: